 - BACON WRAPPED CHICKEN TENDERS

-These veggie cups with spinach dip are a perfect appetizer recipe for any party or occasion.
-Serve them up to family and friends for a simple and fresh recipe that is sure to hit the spot!
+Veggie Cups with Spinach Dip a perfect appetizer recipe for any party or occasion.
+Serve this recipe for a spinach dip to family and friends for a simple and fresh recipe that is sure to hit the spot!